babyboomer53/Lesson-1/README.md

 ## Summary
 Wow!
 As stated in the introduction, the purpose of this exercise was to determine how much longer it would take the insert algorithm to add an element to an array as the array grew in size.
 My expectation was that the insertion would take longer as the size of the array increased.
-The evidence doesn't seem to support that.
+The evidence didn't seem to support that.
 My preliminary assessment was that the insert method would run in O(n) time.
 That assessment was based primarily on the fact that the method implementing the algorithm contained a couple of loops.
 Much to my surprise, the evidence doesn't seem to support my hypothesis.
 Quite the contrary.